jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 ## Getting Started

 First, we will need to setup our Chipyard workspace.
 All of our work will occur on the BWRC compute cluster.
-Make sure you have access and can connect to the BWRC computer cluster before starting this lab.
+Make sure you have access and can connect to the BWRC compute cluster before starting this lab.
 For this lab, and the course in general, please work in the `/tools/C/<your username>` directory, where you should use your EECS IRIS account username.
 Go head and create a directory for yourself. <b>DO NOT</b> work out of the home directory

-0) SSH into a BWRC compute cluster: `bwrcrdsl-#.eecs.berkeley.edu` (Make sure you have the [campus VPN](https://security.berkeley.edu/services/bsecure/bsecure-remote-access-vpn) on)
+0) SSH into a BWRC login server: `bwrcrdsl-#.eecs.berkeley.edu` (Make sure you have the [campus VPN](https://security.berkeley.edu/services/bsecure/bsecure-remote-access-vpn) on, if accessing the BWRC cluster off campus.)

 1) Run
 ```
- <your email>@bwrcrdsl-2:/tools/C/<your username> $ source /tools/C/ee290-dev-sp23/miniforge3/bin/activate
+ <your username>@bwrcrdsl-#:/tools/C/<your username> $ source /tools/C/ee290-dev-sp23/ee290-tools-env.sh
 ```

+This script is responsible for setting up the tools and environment used in this lab (and more generally by the course).
+Specifically, it does the following right now:
+1. Conda is an open-source package and environment management system that allows you to quickly install, run, and update packages and their dependencies.
+We activate the base conda environment for the course's conda instance.
+1. We use commercial tools such as VCS from a common installation location on the BWRC compute cluster.
+We add this location to the path and source relevant licenses.

+TAs will manage further changes to this script to simplify environment/workflow setup in the coming weeks.

+<b>You will need to source this script in every new terminal & at the start of every work session.</b>

 2) Clone the lab chipyard repo <a href="https://github.com/ucb-bar/sp23-chipyard-lab-dev/tree/lab-dev">here</a> `git@github.com:ucb-bar/sp23-chipyard-lab-dev.git`.
 ```
- <your email>@bwrcrdsl-2:/tools/C/<your username> $ git clone git@github.com:ucb-bar/sp23-chipyard-lab-dev.git
+ <your username>@bwrcrdsl-#:/tools/C/<your username> $ git clone git@github.com:ucb-bar/sp23-chipyard-lab-dev.git
 ```

 3) Run
 ```
- <your email>@bwrcrdsl-2:/tools/C/<your username> $cd sp23-chipyard-lab-dev
+ <your username>@bwrcrdsl-#:/tools/C/<your username> $cd sp23-chipyard-lab-dev
 ```

 Optionally, set the repo path as an [environment variable](https://www.geeksforgeeks.org/environment-variables-in-linux-unix/) by running `export chipyard=/tools/C/<your username>/sp23-chipyard-lab-dev`.
-We will be refering the repo path as `$chipyard` from now on.
-If you do not wish to set up this environment variable, you will need to write out `/tools/C/<your username>/sp23-chipyard-lab-dev` every time we use `$chipyard`
+We will be referring to the repo path as `$chipyard` from now on.
+If you do not wish to set up this environment variable, you will need to write out `/tools/C/<your username>/sp23-chipyard-lab-dev` every time we use `$chipyard`.

 4) Run

 ```
- <your email>@bwrcrdsl-2:/tools/C/<your username>/sp23-chipyard-lab-dev/sp23-chipyard-lab-dev $ git checkout lab-dev
+ <your username>@bwrcrdsl-#:/tools/C/<your username>/sp23-chipyard-lab-dev $ git checkout lab-dev
 ```
-to grab the lab branch.
+to switch to the lab branch.

 5) Run
 ```
-<your email>@bwrcrdsl-2:/tools/C/<your username>/sp23-chipyard-lab-dev/sp23-chipyard-lab-dev $ conda activate /tools/C/raghavgupta/intech22/sp23/chipyard-lab-sp23/.conda-env
+<your username>@bwrcrdsl-#:/tools/C/<your username>/sp23-chipyard-lab-dev $ conda activate /tools/C/raghavgupta/intech22/sp23/chipyard-lab-sp23/.conda-env
 ```

 In Chipyard, we use the Conda package manager to help manage system dependencies.
 Conda allows users to create an “environment” that holds system dependencies like `make`, `gcc`, etc. We've also installed a pre-built RISC-V toolchain into it.
 We want to ensure that everyone in the class is using the same version of everything, so everyone will be using the same conda environment by activating the environment specified above. <b>You will need to do this in every new terminal & at the start of every work session.</b>